uviclibraries/html-css/act-3.md

 <img src="images/act-3/vcs-css-example.png" alt="VCS CSS code example">

-- Third, this is what it look like in a browser, in my case, Chrome:
+- Third, this is what it looks like in a browser, in my case, Chrome:

 <img src="images/act-3/css-browser-example.png" alt="CSS browser example">

-I have managed to make something that looks like a website from the late 90s!
+- I have managed to make something that looks like a website from the late 90s!
+But, that's ok because we are just playing around.
+- CSS can do much more than we have tried, so far, and it can take years to learn its subtleties.
+Be patient and be prepared to spend far more time than you think trying to fix things.
+- Next, we will take a look at some of the ways in which CSS can control the placement and arrangement of objects, like blocks of text, headings, and images, on a web page.

 [NEXT STEP: Using CSS to Change Layout](act-4.html){: .btn .btn-blue }